aeternity/protocol/channels/ON-CHAIN.md

   on-chain state.
 In the latter case the `payload` provided is empty.

 * `channel_set_delegates_tx` is mutually agreed upon.
-If the other participant does not want to approve such transaction, this could be a clear sign that the assumption of cooperation is broken.
+If the other participant does not want to approve such a transaction, this could be a clear sign that the assumption of cooperation is broken.

-* `channel_set_delegates_tx` not only updates on-chain channel object but also sets the list of delegate ids per participant.
+* `channel_set_delegates_tx` not only updates the on-chain channel object but also sets the list of delegate ids for each participant.
 The old lists of delegates are deleted and the new ones provided by the transaction replace them.
 There is no option for setting the list just for one participant.